RTL Logo

 6. Not following the consulate’s instructions

-If the process will be carried out in Brazil, the applicant must follow all the guidelines and requirements of the consulate to ensure that your request is processed correctly.
+If the process will be carried out in Brazil, the applicant needs to follow all the guidelines and requirements of the consulate to ensure that their application is processed correctly.

 It is worth noting that each consulate has its own rules and procedures for applying for citizenship.